 In some cases, especially short local trains you won’t even have to even have to make a reservation.
 You can simply jump on the train and show the ticket agents your Eurail pass as they wander by.

-The process is insanely efficient, and maybe because I had been coming from the Latin world I worried that this would be a fiasco.
+The process is insanely efficient, and maybe because I had been coming from South America, I worried that this would be a fiasco.